Summer 2014 Parks & Recreation Activities

 S.T.E.P.
 (Seeking To Encourage People) is a non-profit gymnastics and sports training center, offering gymnastics for all abilities and ages.
-S.T.E.P. gymnasts are the current and two-time champions at the Inland Northwest Gymnastics Championships.
+S.T.E.P.
+Training Centre is the 2014 Xcel Program of the Year in Idaho, as well as a top 3 finisher at the 2014 Idaho State championships.
 S.T.E.P. has many classes, clinics, and camps throughout the year.

 - Fees begin at $40 per month (scholarship programs are available)